Kaixhin/dockerfiles/cuda-ssh/README.md

 cuda-ssh
 ========
-Ubuntu Core 14.04 + CUDA 7.0.28 + SSH server + X server (for nvvp).
+Ubuntu Core 14.04 + CUDA 7.0.28 + SSH server + X server (for NVIDIA Visual Profiler).
 Requires the host has the corresponding CUDA drivers (v.
 346.46) installed for the kernel module.

 Build
 -----